Non-equilibrium steady states and critical slowing down in the dissipative Bose-Hubbard model: Introduction

 \section{Introduction}

-Much effort has gone into isolating and coherently controlling quantum systems \cite{trotzky_probing_2012,kaufman_quantum_2016,rodriguez_probing_2017,friis_observation_2018}, yet in practice there is always some form of dissipation present.
-Often this is an undesirable effect leading to decoherence and loss of entanglement, constraining the timescales for experiments.
-Studies in recent years have however shown that for some systems a well chosen coupling to its environment can have a beneficial effect and drive it to desired highly entangled states \cite{verstraete_quantum_2009,diehl_quantum_2008,barreiro_open-system_2011}.
-Combining such engineered dissipation with an internal or external driving has led in a variety of systems to exotic non-equilibrium steady states (NESS) that can not be reached in closed systems \cite{drummond_quantum_1980,wouters_excitations_2007,kessler_dissipative_2012,casteels_power_2016,labouvie_bistability_2016,huybrechts_dynamical_2020,sels_thermal_2020,wang_pattern_2020,reeves_bistability_nodate,benary_experimental_2022}.
+In practice quantum systems are subject to dissipation, leading to decoherence and loss of entanglement.
+Studies in recent years have however shown that for some systems a well chosen coupling to its environment can have a beneficial effect and drive it to desired highly entangled states \cite{diehl_quantum_2008,verstraete_quantum_2009,barreiro_open-system_2011}.
+Combining such engineered dissipation with an internal or external driving has led in a variety of systems to exotic non-equilibrium steady states (NESS) that can not be reached in closed systems \cite{drummond_quantum_1980,wouters_excitations_2007,kessler_dissipative_2012,kordas_dissipation-induced_2012,casteels_power_2016,yanay_reservoir_2018,huybrechts_dynamical_2020,wang_pattern_2020}.
 Properties of these NESS often greatly differ from the thermal equilibrium states of the Hamiltonian.

-Dissipation is inherent to photonic systems with dissipation times often proportionate to other relevant timescales.
-This non-equilibrium nature attracted enormous interest in the last decades, driving many experimental and theoretical advances \cite{carusotto_quantum_2013,noh_quantum_2017}.
-As studies of single-mode dissipative systems brought archetypes still relevant today \cite{drummond_quantum_1980,scully_quantum_1997,walls_quantum_2008}, complexity builds for spatially extended configurations requiring more sophisticated methods \cite{sieberer_keldysh_2016,weimer_simulation_2021}.